ttc-cases/tech-that-chat/README.md

 **Welcome!
 You have showed interest in possibly joining The Tech Collective's _.tech that_ full-stack team.**

 You are about to set off on for a small exerecise which will probably take you 30 mins to complete.
 It's _not_ a coding exercise and it's _not_ a competition.
 You can't win or lose, there is no right or wrong.
 You can't be excluded or otherwise be ruled out.
 There are no dumb questions and there are a few instructions but no rules.
-So feel free to show som initiative.
+So feel free to show some initiative.

 The purpose of the exercise is two-fold: